utaresearch/claimbuster-spotter/README.md

 ### Pre-processing

-Preprocessing is accomplished by [`pretrain.py`](train.py).
+Preprocessing is accomplished by [`train.py`](train.py).
 Sentences are extracted from `./data/`, transformed based on various flags defined in [`flags.py`](flags.py), and converted into the token/segment/mask format required by BERT.
-Uses `tensorflow-hub` module.

 ### Training

 Each training session is predicated upon a pre-trained BERT model as an initialization point.
-After loading these weights, there are two possible training algorithms:
+After loading these weights, we offer two possible training algorithms:

-* Classifier Fine-Tuning ([`pretrain.py`](train.py)): uses vanilla stochastic gradient descent to minimize softmax classification objective into NFS/UFS/CFS class division.
+* Classifier Fine-Tuning (`--adv_train=False`): uses vanilla stochastic gradient descent to minimize softmax classification objective into NFS/UFS/CFS class division.
-* Adversarial Classifier Fine-Tuning ([`advtrain.py`](advtrain.py)): applies adversarial perturbations to embeddings designated by `--perturb_id` flag (see [`flags.py`](flags.py) for additional details)
+* Adversarial Classifier Fine-Tuning (`--adv_train=True`): applies adversarial perturbations to embeddings and uses stochastic gradient descent to minimize error between each resulting prediction and its corresponding ground-truth.

-Depending on the VRAM capacity of the selected GPU, as well as the predefined batch size, training time can range between 1 and 10 hours.
-On UTA servers, it may take approximately 3 hours to train a `BERT-Base` model and 6-7 hours to train a `BERT-Large` model using regular optimization.
+Depending on the VRAM capacity of the selected GPU, as well as the predefined batch size and number of frozen layers, training time can range between 1 and 10 hours.
+On an Nvidia GeForce GTX 1080Ti, it takes approximately 3 minutes/epoch to train a `BERT-Base` model and 5 minutes/epoch to train a `BERT-Large` model using regular optimization.
 Adversarial training doubles the time required.

 ### Evaluations